Defenders of the Faith: Controversy

 "Eat Me Alive" was listed at number 3 on the Parents Music Resource Center's "Filthy Fifteen", a list of 15 songs the organization found most objectionable.
 PMRC co-founder Tipper Gore stated the song was about oral sex at gunpoint.
 In response to the allegations, Priest recorded the song "Parental Guidance" on the follow-up album Turbo.

 Promotion

-In December 1983, the band released the "Freewheel Burning" single and performed the song in a short UK/Germany tour in the same month.
+In December 1983, the band did a short tour playing dates in the UK and Germany introducing new single "Freewheel Burning" in the set.
 In January 1984, the band embarked on the Metal Conqueror Tour across Europe, North America and Japan.
 On this tour, the band played every song from the album live, with the exception of "Eat Me Alive".
 During the band's 2008 tour in support of Nostradamus, they played many songs which had never been played live before, one of them being "Eat Me Alive".
-To date, this made Defenders of the Faith the second Judas Priest album from which every song had been played live (the first being Rocka Rolla), followed by British Steel during the 2009, British Steel 30th anniversary tour.
+This made Defenders of the Faith the second Judas Priest album from which every song had been played live (the first being Rocka Rolla), followed by British Steel during the 2009, British Steel 30th anniversary tour.
+By the end of 1984, Defenders of the Faith sold more than 800,000 copies worldwide.